-When a student is placed on academic alert, he/she will receive a formal letter from the Assistant/Associate Dean for Academic Affairs informing the student of the alert and requesting that he/she meet with the Coordinator for Student Success.
-The letter is copied to the student's faculty advisor and is included in the student's file.
+When a student is placed on academic alert, the student will receive notification from the Assistant/Associate Dean for Academic Affairs informing the student of the alert and requesting that he/she meet with the Coordinator of Student Success to develop a Plan for Academic Progress.
+This notification will be copied to the student's faculty advisor/mentor and added to the student's file.
 There is no appeal for academic alert.

-Students placed on academic alert are required to meet with the Coordinator for Student Success within one week of receiving notification from the Office of Academic Affairs.
-At the meeting, the student and the Coordinator for Student Success, in coordination with the faculty advisor, will develop a Plan for Academic Progress which must be approved by the Assistant/Associate Dean for Academic Affairs.
+Within one week of receiving notification from the Office of Academic Affairs, the student is expected to meet with the Coordinator of Student Success.
+The student and the Coordinator of Student Success, in coordination with the faculty advisor/mentor, will develop a Plan for Academic Progress which must be approved by the Assistant/Associate Dean for Academic Affairs.
 Actions in a Plan for Academic Progress could include peer tutoring, additional tutoring or review sessions with the professor, formation of peer study groups, mandatory class attendance, study skills counseling, time management counseling, or other steps deemed appropriate under the circumstances.
+Students will be required to share the approved plan with their academic advisor/mentor to ensure that each party can support the student appropriately.